 Every year on March 24, the United States pays tribute to one of the all-time classic sandwiches – the cheesesteak.
 Much like national liberty itself, the cheesesteak is elegant, necessary, pure, and was born in Philadelphia.
 The cheesesteak rose from humble beginnings in South Philly to the cultural icon it is today: safely secure in the sandwich hall of fame.
 “Eat (ahem, read) on to celebrate National Cheesecake Day.”

-National Cheesesteak Day - Key Moments
+National Cheesesteak Day - History

 The Beef Begins

 Geno’s Steaks opens right across the streets from Pat’s, fueling a friendly rivalry that rages to this day.

 The Oliveris open their now-iconic South Philly restaurant, Pat’s King of Steaks.